The Minimum Backlog Problem: Introduction

-Formally, the \emph{minimum backlog game} is defined as follows.
-Because of historical precedent \cite{adler03proportionate,bender07minimum-backlog}, we use cups and water instead of sensor devices and data. \begin{definition}[Minimum backlog game] Let $P \subset \myreal^2$ be a finite planar set.
-There is a cup on each point in $P$.
-The adversary pours water into the cups $P$; the total rate at which the water is poured into the cups is~1.
-The player moves in the plane at unit speed, starting at an arbitrary point.
-Whenever the player visits a cup, the cup is emptied.
-The goal of the player is to keep the maximum level of water in any cup at any time as low as possible. \end{definition} Let $D$ be the diameter of $P$.
-Clearly, the adversary can ensure that some cup at some time will contain $\Omega(D)$ water: the adversary may just take two cups that define the diameter of $P$, and pour water with the rate 1/2 into each of them.
-In this paper, we prove that the player can match this, up to a multiplicative constant. \begin{theorem} The player has a strategy which guarantees that no cup ever contains more than $O(D)$ units of water. \end{theorem} We emphasise that the result does not depend on the number of cups in the set, but just on its diameter.
+It is straightforward to generalize the MBP to weighted, continuous scenarios.
+In this paper we will mainly focus on the following version which we call the \textbf{geometric MBP}; this version is of particular interest for sensor-network applications.
+Let $P \subseteq \myreal^2$ be a finite planar set.
+There is a cup on each point of~$P$.
+The two-player game proceeds as follows in a continuous manner: \begin{itemize} \item The adversary pours water into the cups $P$; the total rate at which the water is poured into the cups is~1. \item The player moves in the plane with unit speed, starting at an arbitrary point.
+Whenever the player visits a cup, the cup is emptied. \end{itemize} Again, this is an online problem, and the goal of the player is to minimize the backlog.